blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/azureplugin/azurepluginreleasenotes.md

 ## Version 9.0.1

-<note type="attention">To continuing using the deprecated [company_name] [detect_product_short] plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect).</note>
+<note type="attention">To continuing using the deprecated [company_name] [detect_product_short] plugin, it is essential to update to version 9.0.1, available at the [Previous Marketplace location](https://marketplace.visualstudio.com/items?itemName=synopsys-detect.synopsys-detect) before `detect.synopsys.com` is decommissioned on Feb.
+14th 2025.</note>

 **Changed features**

 * Adds logic to pull the [detect_product_short] jar file.
 If this is not accessible, the plugin will fall back to the synopsys-detect jar file.

-<note type="important">It is essential to update to 9.0.1 before `detect.synopsys.com` is decommissioned on Feb.
-14th 2025.</note>

 ## Version 9.0.0
 **New features**